 The morning of the third day we explored the less visited lagoon at Fjallsarlon.
 I walked around with my 50mm prime and found some nice ice shapes to balance with the glacier background.

 iPhone moment!!
 Phil shoots one of the glaciers with his iphone.

 The 3rd day we were happy to find lots of ice on the beach.
 We were unhappy to find lots of tourists on the beach.
 Large numbers of tourists disturb the sand and put sandy boots onto the ice, but there are always good shots to be found.

 On the afternoon of the 3rd day we headed East for the main part of the evening.
 We stopped for some East Iceland Landscape photography, but instead became engrossed getting as close as possible to these wild flowers in the rain.

 We headed for Iceland’s East Coast when we spotted some interesting clouds over Brunnahorn.
 This could be a sign that the rain was lifting.
 We spent a bit of time working the foregrounds.

-I had better luck when we got to Vik.
+I had better luck when we got to the black sand beach at Vik.
 The rain forced me to think outside the box and look for shapes.

 This was a rain photo tour!
 It rained probably 60% of the time.
 This was mostly drizzle or misty with little or no wind.
 We didn’t really get too wet and it was a lot of fun.